gx9702/UA-TypeRepository/Core/Part4/Services/ChannelSecurityToken/readme.md

 <!-- datatype -->
 ## ChannelSecurityToken
+The token that identifies a set of keys for an active secure channel.
 <!-- end of description -->
 The fields of the ChannelSecurityToken DataType are defined in the following table: